 The Center for Slavic, East European and Eurasian Studies (CSEEES) is proud to offer two master's degree options for Foreign Area Officers:

-- An MA in Slavic and East European Studies, which can be completed in 18 months; or
+- An MA in Slavic, East European and Eurasian Studies, which can be completed in 18 months; or

-- A Mid-Career Professional Track in Slavic and East European Studies that can be completed in 12 months.
+- A Mid-Career Professional Track in Slavic, East European and Eurasian Studies that can be completed in 12 months.

 Academic benefits of our MA program include: